Earn Your Master of Science in Athletic Training at Maine's Leading Health University

 The UNE AT program will help you become a leader in every aspect of improving individual and team wellness.

 Fill out the form below to download an info sheet on UNE’s M.S.A.T.
 Program

 In addition to the traditional 24-month Athletic Training master's degree, UNE also offers a 3+2 B.S./M.S.A.T., for students seeking to complete their undergraduate and graduate work within an integrated five-year track.

-Why UNE for your M.S.A.T.?
+Why UNE for your Master of Science in Athletic Training

 Gain vital experience collaborating by studying at a leading health professions university, right on the coast of Maine.

 - Learn alongside students from UNE’s medical school, studying in gross anatomy lab and providing side-by-side patient care in our on-campus Injury Care Clinic.